Naida1710/Spelling-Bee/README.md

 - __Welcome page__

   - This is the main landing page.
 It contains the heading, Start Quiz button, the welcome message, Home Button, the copyright and quiz tables (Progress, Timer, Score).
+  - The quiz begins with a friendly Welcome Page that greets the user and sets the tone for the game.

 ![Welcome page](assets/images/Welcome-page.png)

   -**The Home Button**
-   -The Home button is also present throughout the quiz, allowing the user to return to the beginning of the quiz at any time if they wish.
+   - A Home button is included in the quiz interface, allowing users to return to the main screen at any point during the game.
+   - This improves navigation and provides users with an easy way to restart or choose a different difficulty level.

   ![Home Button](assets/images/Home-button.png)

   -**Heading**
-  -I decided to include the heading as well, to improve visual appearance.
-I used dark latte gray color and a transparent logo image of a bee.
+  - A prominent heading displaying the quiz title is included at the top of the quiz.
+This provides a clear and consistent context throughout the game, making it visually appealing.

   ![Heading](assets/images/heading.png)